bitcoin-computer/fungible-token/README.md

-# Bitcoin Chat
+# Bitcoin Token

-A hackable chat that runs on the bitcoin blockchain.
-Intended as a starting point for developpers to build on top of.
+A hackable token for BSV and BCH intended as a starting point for developpers to build on top of.
+It is build on the [Bitcoin Computer](http://bitcoincomputer.io) library.

-The chat needs no database backend because all data is stored on a Bitcoin blockchain (it currently runs on BSV testnet but we will add support for mainnet and BCH soon).
-The interface between the chat and the blockchain is provided by [Bitcoin Computer](http://bitcoincomputer.io)

-## Start the chat
+## Start the app

 Clone the repo and run